 Exciting and Welcome Changes Come to Bar JD

 In 2019, I moved to full-time blogging.
 I enrolled in The Elite Blogging Academy.
 I thought at the time, I knew all about blogging.
 I quickly realized that was an inaccurate assumption.
 I’ve worked on multiple projects and found an unexpected niche.
 In 2020, I joined Nick Pavlidis’ Ghostwriting School and Hope*Writers.
 When you subscribe to Bar JD or the other blogs, I promise not to BURY you with nonsense emails.
 I use a fantastic email service, FLODESK

 I review books at Cardinal Bluff Reviews.
 Reviews include non-fiction and fiction, with a focus on ‘clean, flinch-free’ reading.
 We have been experimental gardeners for many years, continuing among the humid rocks of the Ozarks.
 I blog gardening thoughts and information at The Legacy Gardens.

 I live and work in rural areas.
 The first was in the high deserts of south-central Wyoming.
 In 2004, we moved to the Missouri Ozarks.
 We have lived on a small ‘patch’ of nearly 4 acres.
 We are currently moving to rural northeastern Colorado.
 We hope to be all settled there before Thanksgiving.

-My name is JudyAnn and I live on a small ‘island’ of land near Mansfield, Missouri, right at the Crossroads of the Ozarks and of two major highways — US hwy 60 and Missouri hwy 5.I’m joined on this little spot in the Ozarks by my husband, chocolate lab, Brownie, several cats, some chickens and a couple horses.
+My name is JudyAnn and I live on a small ‘island’ of land near Mansfield, Missouri, right at the Crossroads of the Ozarks and of two major highways — US hwy 60 and Missouri hwy 5.I’m joined on this little spot in the Ozarks by my husband, companion dog, Sandy, several cats, some chickens, and a couple of horses.